Nav1203/tarp-fall/README.md

 This repository contains a YOLOv5 based fall detection model that is capable of sending a WhatsApp and Telegram message on detection of a fall event.
 The model is also integrated with a Firebase database to store the detection results.

+## About Us
+This project was built by our team (Aayush Krishna, Lakshmi Rajeev, Renil Augustine Baby and Navaneeth Amarnath) as part of our J component for the course Technical Answers to Real World Problems.
+We have built it to address the safety of the elderly in our homes especially at night time which when they are highly exposed to falling and hurting themselves.
+We intend to shorten the response time taken by people to get to the victim by alerting all nearby guardians as well as health authorities once a fall has been detected.
+This model can easily be integrated to existing surveilance systems or can work well with budget camera surveilance model built by us using an ESP32 CAM module.

 ## Requirements

 To run the model, you need to have the following software installed on your system: